 \section{Conclusions}

-In this article, we carried out systematic comparison of the CCQE reduced cross sections calculated with models employed in the GENIE version 3 simulation framework with data measured in electrons scattering off the oxygen target.
-The reduced cross sections as functions of missing momentum were measured only for the removal protons from $1p$ shells of ${}^{16}$O as whole, i.e. from the $1p+1s$ shells.
-The reduced cross sections for the removal proton from the $1p$ shells calculated with the GENIE models were evaluated using the relative contribution of the $1p$ shells $R_{1p}$ predicted within the RDWIA model at Saclay and NIKHEF kinematics.
-We have observed persistent disagreement between the GENIE predictions and electron scattering data for reduced cross sections.
-The $\sigma_{red}$ calculated at NIKHEF parallel kinematics demonstrate absolutely different behavior than measured ones.
-At Saclay perpendicular kinematics the agreement with data of reduced cross sections calculated within the GENIE v.3 simulation framework for neutrino scattering on oxygen and carbon targets is similar: the calculations overestimate data at low missing momenta and underestimate data at $p_m \ge 100$ MeV/c.
-Therefore the GENIE event generator can not simulates well two tracks CCQE events in all allowed kinematics region.
-In generators of neutrino event needs to use more sophisticated models to simulate CCQE semiexclusive processes.
-The direct comparison of spectral functions, implemented in neutrino event generators, with the precise electron reduced cross section data is original and promising method for testing the quality of nuclear physics models implemented in Monte Carlo generators for neutrino interaction.
+In this article, we carried out a systematic comparison of the CCQE reduced cross sections calculated with models employed in the GENIE version 3 simulation framework with data measured in electrons scattering off the oxygen target.
+The reduced cross sections as functions of missing momentum were measured only for the removal of protons from $1p$ shells of ${}^{16}$O as a whole, i.e. from the $1p+1s$ shells.
+The reduced cross sections for the removal of proton from the $1p$ shells calculated with the GENIE models were evaluated using the relative contribution of the $1p$ shells $R_{1p}$ predicted within the RDWIA model at Saclay and NIKHEF kinematics.
+We have observed persistent disagreement between the GENIE predictions and electron scattering data for the reduced cross sections.
+The $\sigma_{red}$ calculated at NIKHEF parallel kinematics demonstrates absolutely different behavior than the measured ones.
+At Saclay perpendicular kinematics the agreement with data of the reduced cross sections calculated within the GENIE v.3 simulation framework for neutrino scattering on oxygen and carbon targets is similar: the calculations overestimate the data at low missing momenta and underestimate the data at $p_m \ge 100$ MeV/c.
+Therefore, the GENIE event generator cannot simulates well two tracks CCQE events in the all allowed kinematic region.
+Neutrino event genetators need to use more sophisticated models to simulate CCQE semiexclusive processes.
+The direct comparison of spectral functions, implemented in neutrino event generators, with the precise electron reduced cross section data is an original and promising method for testing the quality of nuclear physics models implemented in Monte Carlo generators for neutrino interuction.